Zoho CRM vs HubSpot for Small Business 2026: Which One Actually Wins?

 Key Features

-• Canvas Design Studio — drag-and-drop UI customization so your CRM actually looks the way you want
+- Canvas Design Studio — drag-and-drop UI so the CRM actually matches how you want to work

-• Zia AI Assistant — predictive lead scoring, anomaly detection, and natural language queries
+- Zia AI Assistant — does predictive lead scoring, spots weird data patterns, and handles natural language queries

-• CommandCenter — orchestrates cross-functional customer journeys across sales, marketing, and support
+- CommandCenter — connects customer interactions across sales, marketing, and support in one place

-• Multichannel communication — email, phone, live chat, social media, and WhatsApp all from one dashboard
+- Multichannel communication — email, phone, live chat, social media, and WhatsApp all accessible from one dashboard

-• Advanced analytics — Zoho Analytics integration gives you some of the most powerful reporting in its price range
+- Advanced analytics — Zoho Analytics integration gives you reporting that punches way above its price point

-• Territory management — available from the Professional plan, which is rare at this price point
+- Territory management — available starting at Professional tier, which is rare when you're paying this little

 Pricing (2026)